AI-SDC/SACRO-ML/README.md

 ## User Guides

-A collection of user guides can be found in the 'user_stories' folder of this repository.
+A collection of user guides can be found in the [`user_stories`](user_stories) folder of this repository.
 These guides include configurable examples from the perspective of both a researcher and a TRE, with separate scripts for each.
-Instructions on how to use each of these scripts and which scripts to use are included in the README of the [`user_stories`](./user_stories) folder.
+Instructions on how to use each of these scripts and which scripts to use are included in the README located in the folder.

 ## Installation